-Any undergraduate student who will be participating in an unpaid or underpaid (less than $11/hour) experience that is at least 8 weeks long, a minimum of 15 hours per week, related to career development/exploration, and will still be an enrolled undergraduate student at WPI upon completing their summer experience to qualify.
+You must be an undergraduate student who will be participating in an unpaid or underpaid (less than $11/hour) experience and will still be an enrolled undergraduate student at WPI upon completing their summer experience to qualify.
 Additionally, experiences must meet the following criteria to be considered for the grant:

 - At least 8 weeks long

 - A minimum of 15 hours per week

 - You should only describe one opportunity in your application.

 - Application (in the Experiences section of Handshake)